Documentation

 The tabbify.toml manifest

 tabbify.toml declares everything about an app in one file: how it builds, how it runs, and where it deploys.
-It sits at the root of your app directory next to your Dockerfile (or app.wasm).
+It sits at the root of your app directory next to your Dockerfile.
 The wire struct is vendored identically across tcli, the supervisor, and the node, so the fields mean the same thing everywhere they are read.

 A minimal manifest

-The smallest manifest declares a name, a build kind, and a runtime:
+The smallest manifest declares a name and a build kind:

 [app]